godotengine/godot-docs/tutorials/2d/introduction_to_2d.rst

   is located at ``x: 1, y: 1``, then, enabling this option will temporarily shift the grids by ``x: 1, y: 1``.
 - **Use Pixel Snap**: Toggles the use of subpixels for snapping.
 If enabled, the position values will be integers, disabling will enable subpixel movement as decimal values.
-For the runtime property, consider checking `Project Settings > Rendering > 2D > Snapping` property for Node2D nodes, and `Project Settings > GUI > General > Snap Controls to Pixels` for Control nodes.
+  For the project at runtime, consider going to the :menu:`Project Settings` and enabling :menu:`Rendering > 2D > Snapping` for Node2D nodes, or :menu:`GUI > General > Snap Controls to Pixels` for Control nodes.
 - **Smart Snapping**: Provides a set of options to snap to specific positions if they are enabled:

   - Snap to Parent: Snaps to parent's edges.
 For example, scaling a child control node while